ysophialiu/etransport_cornell_cee/README.md

 Feel free to use the code in this repository however you wish.
 Details are provided in [LICENSE.md](LICENSE.md).

-Extra notes about the server configuration:
+## Extra notes about the server configuration:

 The iptables firewall rules set up to accept and redirect requests should be saved on the server.
 In the case they have been reset, try to use the iptables-restore command to restore the disk version.
 The ev3 webserver runs on the etransport Docker network at 172.20.0.2, and the api runs on the same network at 172.20.0.3.
-There should be another container in an adjacent folder whose job it is to redirect HTTP requests to the HTTPS link that the webserver serves.
+There should be another container in an adjacent folder whose job it is to reverse proxy requests to the correct container.